voldikss/coc-todolist/README.md

 ## Features

 - Allow to set a reminder for a todo item
-- Auto sync your todolist with gist(require github token once: [click here to generate](https://github.com/settings/tokens/new?scopes=gist&description=coc-todolist%20gist))
+- Auto sync your todolist with gist(require github token: [click here to generate](https://github.com/settings/tokens/new?scopes=gist&description=coc-todolist%20gist))
 - Manage your todolist using CocList

 ## Configuration